LinjieCodes/eModule/README.md

-# A computational framework (enhancer network, eNet) for enhancer analysis with transcritomic data
+# A computational framework (eModule) for enhancer analysis with transcritomic data

-The eNet program comprises four distinct scripts, each serving a specific purpose.
-These purposes are as follows: firstly, to quantify enhancer expression levels; secondly, to conduct expression normalization; thirdly, to identify differentially expressed enhancers; and lastly, to infer enhancer-mediated gene regulation networks.
+The eNet program comprises four scripts, each serving a specific purpose.
+These purposes are as follows: firstly, to quantify enhancer expression levels; secondly, to conduct enhancer expression normalization; thirdly, to identify differentially expressed enhancers; and lastly, to infer enhancer-mediated gene regulation modules.
 Collectively, these scripts enable the program to analyze enhancer-related gene regulation with transcritomic data.

 # Requirements
 1. **Python**: >=3.7.0